 Ketanji Brown Jackson has completed her historic ascent to the Supreme Court, earning enough votes to become the first Black woman to serve as a justice in America—with scant Republican support.
-She will be sworn in at the end of the high court’s term this summer when her mentor and soon-to-be predecessor, Steven Breyer, is set to retire.
+She will be sworn in at the end of the high court’s term this summer when her mentor and soon-to-be predecessor, Stephen Breyer, is set to retire.

 All Democratic officials voted for her confirmation, along with three Republican senators: Mitt Romney of Utah, Susan Collins of Maine, and Lisa Murkowski of Alaska.